b-spijkers/jeff-bot/README.md

 # jeff-bot, Discord bot

 This is purely for my entertainment.
-And I also learn a bit of python.
+And I also learn a bit of Python.

 It's filled with random commands to use in discord.
-Don't expect much from this garbage
+Don't expect much from this garbage bot.